finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-configuration.md

 **Allow At Startup.** If a script requests to be run when Finale starts up, the user can permit it to do so by selecting this option.
 See `ExecuteAtStartup` in the [finaleplugin properties](/docs/rgp-lua/finaleplugin-properties).
 If the script has not requested execution at startup, this option is not available.

 **Trusted.** Marks a script (or folder) as user-trusted.
 Use this option with caution.
 As a general rule, you should only mark scripts trusted that you have yourself authored.
 Even then, it is recommended to use it sparingly and only when required.
 Checking this option gives a script full access to run arbitrary external code on your system.

+**Error on Hash Mismatch.** This option affects how scripts that use the `finaleplugin.HashURL` feature are treated when there is a hash mismatch.
+When the hash matches, the script runs as trusted.
+When the hash does not match, if this option is checked then the script reports an error and does not run.
+If this option is unchecked, the script is silently allowed to run as untrusted.
+An example of where unchecking this is useful is the scripts at [finalelua.com](https://www.finalelua.com/).
+Only a very small number of them actually need to run in trusted mode, and a hash error does not matter for all but that handful.

 **Optional Menu Text.** Specifies the menu text to be used with this instance of the selected script file.
 If omitted, _RGP Lua_ uses the menu text returned by the `plugindef()` function in the script.
 If Optional Menu Text is supplied, this instance of the script will not load any `finaleplugin.AdditionalMenuOptions` configured in the `plugindef()` function.
 This option is not available for Auto Folders.